Announcing Linaria 1.0

 For example, to extract CSS files from the JS files inside <rte-code>src<rte-code> to <rte-code>dist/styles<rte-code>, you can run the following command:

 There are also other features such as inserting require statements to built JS files for publishing libraries.
-Check the docs for the full list of features.
+Check the GitHub docs for the full list of features.

 New Rollup plugin